-Four Seasons Hotel Philadelphia at Comcast Center • The Ritz-Carlton, Philadelphia • The Logan Philadelphia, Curio Collection by Hilton • Rittenhouse Hotel
+Four Seasons at Comcast Center • The Ritz-Carlton • The Logan • Rittenhouse Hotel

 Morris House Hotel • Wm.
 Mulherin’s Sons Hotel • Lokal Hotel – Fishtown • The Dwight D Hotel

-Aloft Philadelphia Downtown • Cambria Hotel Philadelphia Downtown Center City
+Aloft Philadelphia Downtown • Cambria Hotel Downtown Center City

 Apple Hostels of Philadelphia